richard-scryber/scryber.core/README.md

 ## Scryber PDF Library

-The scryber library is an advanced, complete pdf creation library for dotnet core.
+The scryber library is an advanced, complete, pdf creation library for dotnet core.
 It supports the easy definition of documents, pages, content, shapes and images either by xml templates or simple code.

 With a styles based layout it is easy to create good looking and flowing documents.